-Careful consideration should be given to this issue in circumstances where the employer does not already have a permanent establishment in the host country.
-If a permanent establishment is created by the employee's presence or activities, the profits attributable to that establishment would be subject to corporate tax in that country.
+Careful consideration should be given to this issue.
+If a permanent establishment is created, the profits attributable to that establishment would be subject to corporate tax in that country.
 It would also mean that the income tax exemption in the DTT would not apply.
-While this may be less of a problem if you already have established operations in the host country - we are aware of a number of employers which permit employees to work overseas but only where there is an existing establishment to which they can be transferred in order to address this issue - it could be a real headache if you do not.
+While this may be less of a problem if you already have established operations in the host country, it could be a real headache if you do not.

 Assuming the working-from-home arrangement is only short term, it would be difficult for the tax authorities to argue that a permanent establishment had been created.
-The longer the arrangement continues, however, the greater the risk - particularly if for example the employee is in a senior strategic management role or in a business development role and is routinely negotiating the principal terms of contracts with customers which are simply "rubber-stamped" without amendment by employees working in the UK.
+The longer the arrangement continues, however, the greater the risk - particularly if the employee routinely negotiates the principal terms of contracts with customers which are simply "rubber-stamped" without amendment by employees working in the UK.